JMRI/JMRI/scripts/HOWTO-distribution.md

 - If somebody has merged their change into master (or it's branched from master later than the release tag), you have two choices:

    - Merge master into the release-4.99.6 branch.
 This will bring _everything_ that's been merged in, so remember to update the version markers on those PRs.
 Effectively, you've just started the release process later.
-Note that the `release.properties` and `pom.xml` files will have the wrong minor number in them:  You'll have to edit and commit that to get the right number in the release.

    - `git cherrypick` just the changes you want onto the release-4.99.6 branch. *This is not the recommended approach, as it is error-prone; we've had to withdraw releases in the past due to this.*  Read the documentation on that command carefully and double check your work.
 If possible, check the contents of the release branch on the GitHub web site to make sure only the changes you wanted were included.